tbttin/notes/makes/gnu-make.md

   + The loop will continue to build the rest of the directories even when one fails (`-k` option makes shell exit code handling suck).

-  + We cannot take advantage of `make`s ability to build targets in parallel, since *there is only one rule*.
+  + We cannot take advantage of `make`s ability to build targets in *parallel*, since there is only one rule.

 - The *phony* sub-directories way:

   ```makefile
   SUBDIRS = foo bar baz

   .PHONY: subdirs $(SUBDIRS)